-- 26. Forests in agricultural landscapes play an important role in maintaining ecosystem services that are the foundation of sustainable crop and livestock production.
+26. Forests in agricultural landscapes play an important role in maintaining ecosystem services that are the foundation of sustainable crop and livestock production.
 Millions of farmers and herders, particularly in drylands, harness forest resources as vital components of their livelihood.
 This objective focuses on integration and management of forests in agricultural landscapes by promoting access to innovative financing mechanisms, technology, and best practices combined with on-the-ground application.
 Resources programmed for LD-2 will complement the SFM/REDD+ incentive mechanism by emphasizing agro-ecological practices that secure forest patches in agricultural landscapes.
-Three major outcomes are considered under this objective: support mechanisms for forest landscape management and restoration (institutional, legal and regulatory frameworks), improved management of forest landscapes through innovative practices, and increased investment in SFM and/or forest landscape restoration. - 27.
-Forests in agricultural landscapes provide multiple ecosystem goods (fodder, fuelwood, fruits, vegetables, resins, gums, and medicinal plants) and services (hydrological flows, reduction of erosion).
+Three major outcomes are considered under this objective: support mechanisms for forest landscape management and restoration (institutional, legal and regulatory frameworks), improved management of forest landscape restoration.

+27. Forests in agricultural landscapes provide multiple ecosystem goods (fodder, fuelwood, fruits, vegetables, resins, gums, and medicinal plants) and services (hydrological flows, reduction of erosion).
 Although this is relevant for all types of forest ecosystems where these goods and services support human livelihoods, the emphasis on drylands is essential for leveraging GEF resources in the context of sustainable forest management.
 Furthermore, in the drylands where communities have evolved adaptive capacities to manage and harness these services, drought and climate variability exacerbate the threat of land degradation due to desertification and deforestation.
 This objective proposes a specific program priority on forest landscape management and restoration to reinforce the important role of forests for tackling these threats in agricultural landscapes.